I'm Amy! Take a peek around, get to know me a bit, and read below if you want to go deeper and learn more about my story.

 it's a pleasure

-opening a photography and wedding venue
+opening a photography and micro wedding venue

 hosting small gatherings of women